 The Sage Urban Homesteading Blog is a list of the newest website updates and links to current news on other interesting websites.
 This blog will...

 To subscribe to my Sage Urban Homesteading Blog (no e-mail necessary!), right-click on the orange RSS button and then paste the URL into your RSS reader.
-Or click on the My Yahoo!
-Button, My MSN button, or the Add To Google button if you use one of those services.
+Or click on another listed button if you use one of those services.

 If you're not sure what RSS is and how subscribing works, please take time to read the What Is RSS? info which appears in a pop-up window.